Neurodivergent-affirming therapy for those who think fast and sense deeply.

 What Is Somatic Therapy?

-Somatic therapy works from the body upward, recognizing that the nervous system holds experiences long before the thinking mind can make sense of them.
+Somatic therapy works from the body upward, recognizing that the nervous system can hold stress, threat, and emotional experiences even when the thinking mind understands what’s happening.
 When stress or trauma becomes stored physically, people often feel stuck in cycles of anxiety, shutdown, hypervigilance, or emotional fatigue — even when they intellectually understand their patterns.

 Somatic therapy brings the body back into the healing process.
-Instead of talking about what happened, we track how your system responds in real time, allowing patterns to unwind gently and organically.
+Rather than focusing only on what happened, we track how your system responds in real time.

 Somatic therapy can help when you feel: